paulasdev/The_Brunch_Basket/README.md

 [Lato](https://fonts.google.com/specimen/Lato?query=lato#about) - Lato is a sans serif typeface family it gives the website a soft generic feel.

 ### **Logo**
-I created a basic Favicon for this project using [Canva](https://www.canva.com/).
+Created a basic Favicon for this project using [Canva](https://www.canva.com/).

 # Marketing Strategies